scaffold-eth/scaffold-eth-typescript-challenges/README.md

 🎟 Transfer an NFT to the incognito window address using the UI:

 ![nft5](https://user-images.githubusercontent.com/526558/124387008-58ae3280-dcb3-11eb-920d-07b6118f1ab2.png)

+👛 Try to mint an NFT from the incognito window.

+> Can you mint an NFT with no funds in this address?
+You might need to grab funds from the fauct to pay the gas!

 🕵🏻‍♂️ Inspect the `Debug Contracts` tab to figure out what address is the `owner` of `YourCollectible`?